-According to the National Institute on Deafness and other Communication Disorders, Approximately 17% of Canadians between the ages of 20 and 69 have hearing loss that may have been caused by exposure to noise at work or in leisure activities.
-While the root cause of this type of hearing loss may seem simple, there are many misconceptions about Noise-Induced Hearing Loss.
+According to Statistics Canada, 60% of Canadians ages 19-79 have a hearing health problem.
+While the root cause of noise-induced hearing loss may seem simple, there are many misconceptions.
 It’s time to set the record straight.

 Noise-Induced Hearing Loss is immediately noticeable

 While many people may experience temporary hearing loss after a loud party or concert, a damaged ear may not be immediately noticeable.
 Often, noise-induced hearing loss is the result of years of exposure to loud noise, and isn’t noticed until a family member points out common signs of hearing loss.